Customer Survey

 Outcome

-Statistically discernible customer segments translated to non-personified user archetypes, which were cross-functionally adopted and integrated into the collective product development process.
+Robust quantitative customer insights and statistically distinct customer segments adapted to compelling user archetypes, which have been cross-functionally adopted and integrated into the collective product development process.

 • - Survey to gain quantitative insight from our current customer base